The push for the best full-size strollers of 2017

 Read the full review below >

 |Displaying 1 - 5 of 19||<< Previous | View All | Next >>|

 Analysis and Award Winners

-We've updated this review to include the latest products, and also added charts showing how performance varied from one product to the next.
-Our big surprise was finding that the most expensive products were not the top performers (see our Price vs. Value chart to see this in a graph).
+We've updated this review to include the latest available product versions, and added comparison charts for each metric showing how performance varied from one product to the next.
+Our big surprise in 2017 was finding that the most expensive products were not the top performers (see our Price vs. Value chart to see this in a graph).

 The UPPAbaby Cruz also works great when used in combination with an infant car seat, and earned our Editors' Choice award in our Stroller and Car Seat Combo review.